Staircases done the right way.

 Do stair projects require permits?

-Most refacing, refinishing, and tread-replacement work does not require a permit, but structural changes to stringers, layout, or headroom generally do.
+Most refacing and refinishing and tread-replacement work does not require a permit.
+Structural changes to stringers or layout or headroom generally do.
 We flag permit-sensitive work during the walkthrough before scheduling.